🔍 공개 퀴즈 검색

 Written communication tends to be:

-1. Less formal than spoken or more casual
+1. More formal than spoken communication ✓

 2. Exactly the same or identical